Phylliida/ResoniteBridgeLib/README.md

 #### Objects

-Because working with bytes directly is annoying, you could deserialize and serialize using Newtonsoft.Json's bson:
+You can serialize objects using Newtonsoft.Json's bson:

 ```c#
 ExampleObject exampleObj = ...;